 - learn the real U.S. and world history you never learned in public school with Tom Woods’ Liberty Classroom

 You may wonder if it’s right to spend time studying secular things like politics, current events, and history.
-Here is what an apostle of the Lord Jesus Christ said when asked about studying secular things:
+Here is what an apostle of the Lord Jesus Christ said when asked about how to learn secular things with the Holy Ghost:

 The above video was made in conjunction with Elder Bednar’s book, Increase in Learning, which I highly recommend.
 Here is the web site with all the videos that go along with the book, as well as his other book, Act in Doctrine.